shashwat-bansal/RandomProbabilityStringGenerator/README.md

 # RandomProbabilityStringGenerator
 This java program ingests a csv file containing a String and its output probability and then prints the randomised string.
-The program creates a arraylist of input contents and uses cumulative probability property and modified random function to output the string.
+The program creates a arraylist of input contents and uses cumulative probability property while ingesting the file.
+A random number between 0 and 1 is generated and matched against cumulative probability of input string.

 Eg:
 probabilities.csv